ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 # Where our journey begins...
 When it comes to users interacting with our system, we want to verify that the person can identify him- or herself.
-Most of the time this appears in a login form where you enter your credentials or in a login page from a third party application (Facebook, Google, etc).
+Most of the time this appears in a login form where you enter your credentials, or in a login page from a third party application (Facebook, Google, etc).

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">
   <div class="col-md-offset-3 col-md-6" style="padding: 0;">